It's a New Day in Public Health.

 Maintaining Your Healthy Weight

-Maintaining a healthy weight is a result of an overall average of calories consumed and calories burned.
-Taking in more calories than you burn with activity will lead to weight gain.
-If you burn more calories through activity than you consume, you will lose weight.
-Having a few high calorie snacks/meals or a day of inactivity can be balanced with overall healthy food choices and physical activity.
-It is important to take care of yourself with sensible health habits such as avoiding exercise when injured.
+Maintaining a healthy weight results from a balance of the calories consumed through eating and drinking compared to the calories burned through physical activity.
+Taking in more calories than you burn with exercise will lead to weight gain.
+Conversely, you will lose weight if you burn more calories through activity than you consume.
+Having a few high-calorie snacks/meals or a day of inactivity can be balanced with healthy food choices and physical activity.
+It is essential to take care of yourself with sensible health habits such as drinking plenty of water, eating a variety of fruit and vegetables, and getting more active.

 Body Mass Index Explained